Workplace Discrimination Lawyer FAQs

 Employees claiming to have been discriminated against on the basis of age or physical features will have to provide evidence of unfavourable treatment in order to have their claim considered.
 If you believe you may find it difficult to secure a position elsewhere upon dismissal, you may wish to launch an injunction against your employer to prevent them from dismissing you.
 The complex injunction process would require legal representation to be effective.
 When a claim has been lodged with the Victorian Equal Opportunity and Human Rights Commission, employers are not likely to dismiss you pending the outcome of the legal process you have initiated.

 Specific evidence highlighting such discrimination may be found in the form of repeated comments by management staff describing a preference relating to age or appearance when recruiting new staff or allocating tasks.
-Demonstrations of age or appearance-based preference by of management staff should be consistent before a claim is made, as one or two comments may be innocuous.
+Demonstrations of age or appearance-based preference by management staff should be consistent before a claim is made, as one or two comments may be innocuous.

 Workplace discrimination on the basis of age is also prohibited at the Commonwealth level under section 18 of the Age Discrimination Act (2004).